-You can record a new login macro or select (and optionally edit) an existing login macro that was recorded in Fortify WebInspect or Fortify WebInspect Enterprise in the following ways:
+You can record a new session-based login macro or select (and optionally edit) an existing session-based login macro that was recorded in Fortify WebInspect or Fortify WebInspect Enterprise in the following ways:

-- When configuring a Guided Scan, specify that the target site requires a login macro, and click Create to record a new login macro or select (and optionally edit) an existing login macro. - When configuring a Basic Scan in Fortify WebInspect or a Web Site Scan in Fortify WebInspect Enterprise, in Step 2 select Site Authentication and record a new login macro or select (and optionally edit) an existing login macro. - In Fortify WebInspect default scan settings (Edit > Default Scan Settings), click Authentication,
+- When configuring a Guided Scan with Internet Explorer as the rendering engine, specify that the target site requires a login macro, and click Create to record a new login macro or select (and optionally edit) an existing login macro. - When configuring a Basic Scan in Fortify Weblnspect or a Web Site Scan in Fortify Weblnspect Enterprise with Internet Explorer as the rendering engine, in Step 2 select Site Authentication and record a new login macro or select (and optionally edit) an existing login macro. - On the Fortify WebInspect toolbar, click Tools > Login Macro Recorder > Session-based to run the Login Macro Recorder in stand-alone mode, and record a new login macro or open (and optionally edit) an existing login macro.

-- select Use a login macro for forms authentication, and record a new login macro or select (and optionally edit) an existing login macro. - On the Fortify WebInspect toolbar, click Tools > Login Macro Recorder to run the Web Macro Recorder in stand-alone mode, and record a new login macro or open (and optionally edit) an existing login macro. - In the Fortify WebInspect Enterprise Scan Wizard, click Advanced Settings, click Method under SCAN SETTINGS, and select Use a login macro for forms authentication (for existing macros only). - In Fortify WebInspect Enterprise, on the Administrative Console toolbar, click Tools > Login Macro Recorder to open the Web Macro Recorder in stand-alone mode, and record a new login macro or open (and optionally edit) an existing login macro. - Using the Security Toolkit, click Start > All Programs > Fortify > Fortify Security Toolkit > Login Macro Recorder to run the Web Macro Recorder in stand-alone mode, and record a new login macro or open (and optionally edit) an existing login macro. - From Windows Explorer, navigate to a particular recorded login macro and double-click to open it in the Web Macro Recorder in stand-alone mode, and record a new login macro or open (and optionally edit) an existing login macro.
+- In Fortify WebInspect Enterprise, on the Administrative Console toolbar, click Tools > Login Macro Recorder > Session-based to open the Login Macro Recorder in stand-alone mode, and record a new login macro or open (and optionally edit) an existing login macro. - Using the Security Toolkit, click Start > Fortify > Login Macro Recorder (Session) to run the Login Macro Recorder in stand-alone mode, and record a new login macro or open (and optionally edit) an existing login macro. - From Windows Explorer, navigate to an existing login macro that was recorded using the Sessionbased Login Macro Recorder, and double-click to open it.
+The Session-based Login Macro Recorder opens in stand-alone mode.